jparr721/Stor-Viewer/README.md

 - [ ] Team members begin to "sign up" for screens to develop
 - [ ] Add components and mock elements

-For developers: Please message the group before pushing changes to make sure we can avoid merge conflicts.
+For developers: Please message the group before pushing changes to the master branch to make sure we can avoid merge conflicts.